 The key for both of these industries, however, is choosing to work with companies that can help them achieve the results they need.
 Not only do they need professional surveyors, but they need next-level data modeling professionals to help create effective 3D models that can help them plan more effectively and even make use of 3D machine control.
 Take-Off Professionals can help.

-When choosing 3D modeling consultants for your next project, you need a team you can trust to get the job done right.
+When choosing 3D data modeling consultants for your next project, you need a team you can trust to get the job done right.
 Take-Off Professionals is that team.

 Take-Off Professionals, or TOPS, is a team of knowledgeable and experienced professionals specializing in the preparation of 3D models for site work.
 Our team of licensed engineers, surveyors and 3D technicians handle projects for large and small projects across the commercial site and roadwork and highway industries, delivering quality results every time.
 Our innovative processes put quality data at your fingertips, giving you the confidence you need to bid, organize and complete projects while maximizing your profits and efficiency.